-A study published by the American Journal of Obstetrics and Gynecology suggests that remote patient monitoring may be an effective tool in treating postpartum hypertension.
+A study published by the American Journal of Obstetrics and Gynecology concluded that remote patient monitoring improves adherence in postpartum patients with high blood pressure.

 While there’s no doubt that RPM has many patient benefits, such as improved accessibility and convenience, it is also beneficial to healthcare workers.